OctopusDeploy/docs/docs/deployments/dotnet/netcore-webapp.md

 If you are using TeamCity, you can use the [new TeamCity plugin for dotnet commands](https://github.com/JetBrains/teamcity-dnx-plugin).

 :::warning
+**OctoPack and .NET Core**
-OctoPack is not compatible with ASP.NET Core applications.
-Please see [the OctoPack documentation](/docs/packaging-applications/create-packages/octopack/index.md#UsingOctoPack-UsingNETCore) for more details.
+OctoPack is not compatible with .NET Core applications.
+If you want to package .NET Core applications see [create packages with the Octopus CLI](/docs/packaging-applications/create-packages/octopus-cli.md).
 :::

 ## Deployment {#DeployingASP.NETCoreWebApplications-Deployment}